International Law

 Article 51, which replicates its customary regulation counterpart, affords, in relevant component, that “[n]othing within the present Charter shall impair the inherent right of character or collective self-defense if an armed assault takes place towards a Member of the United Nations, till the Security Council has taken measures necessary to keep international peace and protection.”
 With admire to the assaults on the oil tankers, the International Court of Justice (ICJ) mentioned in its Nicaragua judgment that a condition precedent to the use of pressure in collective protection on behalf of, or in collaboration with, a State that is the victim of an armed attack is a request from that State for help.

-It is unlikely that different States could ever request the United States to use force unless the Iranian movements crossed a threshold of force enough to upward push to the extent of an “armed assault” – more on that threshold in a moment.
+It is unlikely that different States could ever request the United States to use force unless the Iranian movements crossed a threshold of force enough to escalate to the extent of an “armed assault” – more on that threshold in a moment.
 But considering one of these requests has no longer been made either expressly or implicitly by way of Japan or Norway, the only closing viable foundation for a U.S. Use of pressure is character self-protection based on the attack on its unmanned drone.